Where is the Gambaga Escarpment in Ghana?

 What is the Gambaga Escarpment?

-To the south is another narrow plateau, followed by a gradual descent to the surrounding land.
-The Gambaga’s steep erosional scarps reveal a composition of nearly horizontal sandstones.
-Because of the elevation (1,000–1,500 feet [300–460 m]), the climate is relatively cool and moist, allowing cultivation of grains and yams and stock raising.
+To the south of the Gambago Scarp is another narrow plateau, followed by a gradual descent to the surrounding land.
+Due to its elevation (1,000–1,500 feet [300–460 m]), the climate is relatively cool and moist.

 Sorry, no records were found.
 Please adjust your search criteria and try again.